 Bureaus are organisations which file rebate claims on behalf of another entity (customer) for a fee.
-Upon entering into a service agreement with the Transport Agency, bureaus must undergo an audit of their internal processes and systems.
+Upon entering into a service agreement with Waka Kotahi, bureaus must undergo an audit of their internal processes and systems.
 Bureaus are also subject to on-going regular audits to evaluate compliance and remediation of any issues identified.
 These include audits of rebate claims submitted.
-The first bureau audit is scheduled to start in the third quarter.